HIRANO-Satoshi/price-level-calculator/client-libs/luncho_python/docs/LunchoApi.md

 Country Code

 Returns country code.
-This is available only when the server runs on Google App Engine.
+This is available only when the server runs on Google App Engine. - **X_Appengine_Country**: Internal use.
+Ignore this. - **return**: str.
+A country code.

 ### Example